 GDPR vs. GoBD

-If emails were deleted from the email archive, this could be correct and necessary in relation to the GDPR.
-However, this would then inevitably be a violation of the GoBD.
+Würde one would delete e‑mails from the mail archive, could that be correct and necessary regarding the GDPR.
+However, this would then inevitably constitute a violation of the GoBD.
 The archive would be damaged in its overall consistency by the deletion.

 Email archiving according to the old data protection law (BDSG, valid until 24.05.2018)